Page 16 – Women in Islam

 4. What does Islam say about a woman’s role in the family?

 Answer: Islam places great importance on the role of women in the family, particularly as mothers.
-The Prophet Muhammad (pbuh) emphasized the high status of mothers, saying, “Paradise lies at the feet of your mother.”
+The Prophet Muhammad (pbuh) emphasized the high status of mothers, saying, “Paradise lies under the feet of your mother.

 5. Are women allowed to work outside the home in Islam?